jeftegoes/ExampleContainerizedDotNETCoreApp/README.md

 - The template provider can help creating **customized configuration files**.
 - You can build **templates based on variables** from terraform resource attributes (e.g. a public IP address).
-- The result is a string that can be used as a variable in terraform:
+- The result is a string that can be used as a variable in Terraform:
   - The string contains a template.
   - Example: A configuration file.
 - Can be used to create generic templates or cloud init configs.
 - In AWS, you can pass commands that need to be executed when the instance starts for the first time.
 - In AWS this is called "user-data".
-- If you want to pass user-data that depends on other information in terraform (e.g. IP addresses), you can use the provider template.
+- If you want to pass user-data that depends on other information in Terraform (e.g. IP addresses), you can use the provider template.

 # 7. Modules

-- You can use modules to make your terraform more **organized**.
+- You can use modules to make your Terraform more **organized**.
 - Use **third party** modules.
   - Modules from github.
 - **Reuse** parts of your code.